bvandgrift/ueberauth_azure_ad/README.md

+# About

-# Überauth Strategy for Azure AD v2.0, Single Tenant OAuth2
+## Überauth Azure AD v2.0 Strategy

 A simple implementation of OAuth that includes the `tenant_id` in the OAuth2 endpoint, facilitating the Microsoft identity platform version 2.
+Apart from the configurable tenant ID, this simply extends the OAuth implementation.

 Originally forked in a hurry from [swelhan/ueberauth_microsoft](http://github.com/swelham/ueberauth_microsoft), with much gratitude.

+## License

+Please see [LICENSE](https://github.com/bvandgrift/ueberauth_azure_ad/blob/master/LICENSE) for licensing details.

-## Installation
+## Setup

+You can use this strategy by configuring it with your Azure AD tenant and secret information, then calling the local endpoints as follows:

+### Configuring

 1. Setup your application at the new [Microsoft app registration portal](https://apps.dev.microsoft.com).